Few-shot training LLMs for project-specific code-summarization: Result

 \subsection{Same-project few-shot}

-Same-project few-shot training can be beneficial , since projects tend to follow a distinctive coding and documentation style.
-In the previous section, we have already observed that cross-project few-shot outperformed all the pre-trained models with a significant margin with only 10 samples.
-We will replace those 10 cross-project few-shot training samples with 10 samples from the same project, (respecting time-series ordering, so as to avoid cross-contamination between the training and test examples) and observe the performance.
+Our hypothesis is that same-project few-shotting will show benefits, since projects tend to follow a distinctive coding and documentation style.
+Our data (previous section) suggests that cross-project few-shot can surpass prior pre-trained models with a significant margin with only 10 samples.
+We will replace those 10 cross-project few-shot training samples with 10 samples from the same project, (respecting time-series ordering, so as to avoid leakage between the training and test examples) and observe the performance.
 We believe that even with a few samples, Codex model will be able to produce significant improvements to the output.
 Table~\ref{sameproject} shows that we outperform all the models, even the Codex model with cross-project data for all the projects under consideration.
 The performance went up from 21.65 BLEU-4 to 24.37 BLEU-4 (12.56\% improvement) for the Codex models, which exhibits the effectiveness of few-shot training.

 \takeaway{2}{Same-project few-shot training improves the Codex model's performance for all 8 projects.}